Petar Filipović: International career

 Filipović, who holds both Croatian and German nationality, was called up in early 2011 to the Croatia U21 national team by its selector at that time, Ivo Šušak.
 However, he did not answer the call, and it is alleged that the information about the call-up was withheld from him by his club.

+Coaching career

+On 5 March 2026, Filipović was appointed an assistant coach of LASK Amateure OÖ, the reserve team of LASK.